 - An obstruction.
 This is when something is stuck in the stomach or intestines.

 To figure out what’s wrong with your dog or cat, your vet may need to:

-- Ask you about its age, illnesses it has had, other animals it’s around, and other information about its health.
+- Consider your pet's age, past illnesses, other animals it has been around, and other information about its health

 After your vet figures out what’s wrong, your dog or cat may need: